Curry, Fine Wine, Dining at 11,000'

 Barbier notes that sales at The Summit are through the roof today.
 Meanwhile, sales at Mid-Gad Restaurant are down.
 The reason?
 Mineral Basin opened for the first time of the season so that’s where the skiers and riders are.
 The Summit, which occupies an important access point at the top of Hidden Peak, is also Utah’s highest elevation restaurant, at 11,000 feet above sea level.
 Business day to day at each restaurant is dictated by the mountain, the weather, and ski conditions.

 Barbier and his team of managers and chefs utilize this app, and, when needed, send highly-trained staff from one restaurant to another.
 Employees, just like patrons, navigate the mountain via Snowbird’s Tram and chairlifts with their skis or snowboard.
 Similarly, Barbier gets ample turns in throughout any given workday simply by skiing to his restaurants for quick check-ins.
-And sometimes, he sticks around and rolls up his sleeves.
+And sometimes during these trips, he sticks around and rolls up his sleeves.
 Just last week here at The Rendezvous, he worked the line serving — not eating — curry to help with a ski school lunch rush.

 Additional — and welcomed — challenges include executing Snowbird’s expansive Oktoberfest, Fourth of July festivities, Father’s Day weekend Brewfest and barbecue competition, and more.